 How to overcome laziness is the most common question I get to hear whenever I communicate with someone on their general issues.
-I like something so much that I start working towards it but then just a few moments later or days later I lose your motivation.
+I like something so much that I start working towards it but then just a few moments later or days later I lose my motivation.
 Sounds quite familiar right?
 We all have delayed something due to our laziness at least once in our lifetime.
 No matter how hardworking we are, how focused we are but there comes a time when we just don’t go for it.
 But sometimes this habit lures us into its deep lazy world that we often fail to come out of it.

 It’s not that I am never a lazy chap but unintentionally I use some method to get over it and I start working again.
 So I just analyzed the process to break it into small steps that everyone can follow.
 Now, I am not saying that If this process has helped me, it will help you but it can definitely give you an idea to work on your laziness.
-If it works on you then great and if it doesn’t then you will come to know another method that doesn’t work on this laziness problem.
+If it works for you then great and if it doesn’t then you will come to know another method that doesn’t work on this laziness problem.
 That takes us to the first point

 What if I do it?